Lodi Valley Chapter

 TRAIL MONITORS - The Lodi Valley Chapter relies very heavily on volunteers to maintain the Ice Age National Scenic Trail, and report any trail issues so they can be addressed quickly.
 Any signs of vandalism should especially be reported immediately, so we can increase our presence in any vulnerable areas.
 If you have a problem to report, please contact us.

-MOWERS - With close to ten miles of Trail that needs to be mowed several times during the Spring, Summer, and Fall months, we can always use some extra hands to help with the mowing duties.
+MOWERS - During the winter months, we don't have any mowing to do, but shortly after the ground thaws, there is plenty to keep us busy.
+With close to ten miles of Trail that needs to be mowed several times during the spring, summer, and fall months, we can always use some extra hands to help with the mowing duties.
 We supply the equipment, including the trailer, but a vehicle with a hitch is necessary.
 If you think you may enjoy running a brush mower and have a few hours to spare, please consider this volunteer opportunity.
 The time commitment depends on the weather, and how much rainfall we experience.
 Training is provided.

 HIKE COORDINATORS AND LEADERS - We can always use a few more people who are willing to coordinate and lead hikes.
 We have seen a steady increase in the number of hiking participants recently.
 That means we could use help with organizing hikes, educating people on plantlife and geological formations along the Trail, and answering questions that may arise.
 If you enjoy exploring the Lodi Valley area and sharing your knowledge of the great outdoors with others, please consider becoming a volunteer hike leader.